elastic/ebpf/README.md

 is meant be used in cases where a host is known or suspected to be compromised, allowing security teams more time to locate the threat at hand.

-Host isolation BPF code is found under `GPL/HostIsolation` and associated userspace tools can be found under `non-GPL/HostIsolation`.
+Host isolation eBPF code is found under `GPL/HostIsolation` and associated userspace tools can be found under `non-GPL/HostIsolation`.
 See [docs/hostisolation.md](docs/hostisolation.md) for detailed information on the host isolation code.